Best car insurance companies in New Jersey

 Bankrate’s insurance editorial team conducted research on the largest car insurance companies by market share in the Garden State.
 Geico, NJM, State Farm, Progressive and Allstate are among the best auto insurance companies in New Jersey, based on our investigation.

 We first obtained current quoted premium information from Quadrant Information Services.
-After analyzing the average premium of each company, we reviewed available coverage, discounts, financial strength and customer satisfaction scores.
+After analyzing the average cost of full coverage from each company, we reviewed available coverage options, discounts, financial strength and customer satisfaction scores.
 Some of the third-party ratings consulted include J.D.
 Power, AM Best and Standard & Poor’s.
 We combined this information into a Bankrate Score for each company.
 The Scores are out of 5.0, and the more highly a company is ranked, the more highly it scored in each category.

 You might want to get a quote from the following companies if you are searching for the best auto insurance in New Jersey:

 |Car insurance company||Bankrate Score||Average annual full coverage premium||J.D.
 Power customer satisfaction score (Mid-Atlantic region)|

 If budget is your primary concern, State Farm might be a good choice.
 The company has the lowest average car insurance premium on our list, with an average cost for full coverage that is over $500 cheaper than New Jersey’s average.
 State Farm sells its coverage through a network of local agents, and there are plenty of agencies in New Jersey.
 Although State Farm’s J.D.
 Power ranking for customer satisfaction is above average, the company does have a higher-than-average overall complaint index score from the National Association of Insurance Commissioners (NAIC).
 This means that the NAIC receives more complaints than average regarding State Farm.

 Learn more: State Farm Insurance review